bulatdavletov/Set-Theme-for-All-Components/plan.md

 ## TODO
 - Ignore if instance already had desired theme.
 Show in the results skipped.
+- Don't show 0 with succes messages.
+- Don't use colored background for messages.
+Find another UI for it.
 - Instances with Theme property found.

 ## Description